anbnyc/msdv-major-studio-1-fa19/lab2_met_api/README.md

 - Met API Documentation
 - How to construct a request
 - Endpoints
+- Saving and using Json files
 - Fetching data using javascript
-- Saving and using Json files

-Assignment 01:
-Construct a request that searches for works in the fashion department that are from the 1950s

 #### Met API Documentation
 https://metmuseum.github.io/